okahk/cicd-branch-manager/readme.md

 -   **Automated Branching**: Creates new date-based branches from `base` every cycle.
 -   **Scheduled Promotions**: Re-bases and merges branches on a configurable, scheduled interval (e.g., every two Mondays).
 -   **State Management**: Tracks the current cycle's branches in a `status.json` file to ensure continuity.
--   **Safety Checks**: Includes a `--dry-run` mode, verifies branch existence, and uses safe force-pushing.
+-   **Safety Checks**: Includes a `dry-run` mode, verifies branch existence, and uses safe force-pushing.
 -   **Off-Cycle Updates**: Can merge `base` into the current cycle's branch on non-scheduled days to keep it up-to-date.

 ## Prerequisites